redwoodjs/learn.redwoodjs.com/docs/tutorial/layouts.md

 >
 > Notice that the import statement uses `src/layouts/BlogLayout` and not `../src/layouts/BlogLayout` or `./src/layouts/BlogLayout`.
 Being able to use just `src` is a convenience feature provided by Redwood: `src` is an alias to the `src` path in the current workspace.
 So if you're working in `web` then `src` points to `web/src` and in `api` it points to `api/src`.

-Back to the browser and you should see...nothing different.
-But that's good, it means our layout is working.
+Back to the browser (you may need to manually refresh) and you should see...nothing different.
+But that's good, it means our layout is working!

 > **Why are things named the way they are?**
 >